Gradiant/grad-ssikit-android/README.md

 28. FileSystemVcStoreService.kt -> Changed credential-store location to point towards the android application folder.

 29. All tests have been adapted to this ssikit (+ other modified libraries) version.
 There are still some executionErrors appearing due to the fact that SQLDroid Driver can only be executed in Android environments.
 Other tests were ignored due to a similar problem (Android Lazy Sodium can only be executed in Android environments)

+30. All commented logs have been uncommented again, since they do not suppose a problem anymore.

 # Walt.ID SSI Kit